b-dhillon/6protons/README.md

 along with Six Protons.
 If not, see <http://www.gnu.org/licenses/>.
 ```
 ## Acknowledgements:
 Special thanks to the open source developer collective, Poimandres.
 For their development of the incredible React renderer for Three.js (react-three-fiber) as well as their useful GLTF to JSX transformer (gltfjsx).
-Without either this project would not be so declarative and relatively simple to understand.